Geometrically confined thermal field theory: Finite size corrections and phase transitions: Thermodynamic expressions, first and third laws of thermodynamics, statistical fluctuations, and nonextensivity

 From both the variable dependence of the total energy and eq.~\eqn{Tcomp}, we can readily write {\allowdisplaybreaks \be dE=TdS+\sum_{i=1}^3\left[\left(\partdiffat{E}{L_i}{S,\{L_{k\neq i}\}}\right)dL_i\right].\labeq{dEForm1} \ee} Let us then comment on the subsequent modification of the first law of thermodynamics, recalling that for infinitesimal changes the most general form~\cite{Callen:1985tit,LeBellac:2004} of the First Law is {\allowdisplaybreaks \be dE=\dbar Q+\dbar W,\labeq{General1stLaw} \ee} where $\dbar Q$ and $\dbar W$ are respectively the infinitesimal transfers of heat and work.
 Considering quasistatic processes, without any loss of generality, and since the only work which can be done is the one coming from a displacement of the boundaries in any of the three directions, we obtain a generalization of the First Law of Thermodynamics to include the possibility of asymmetric pressures: {\allowdisplaybreaks \be dE=TdS-V\sum_{i=1}^3\left[\frac{P_i}{L_i}~dL_i\right] ,\labeq{NewFirstLaw} \ee} where the $P_i$ are the pressures along each ($i$) of the three directions and are defined as {\allowdisplaybreaks \be P_j\equiv-\frac{L_j}{V}\partdiffat{E(S,\,\left\{L_i\right\})}{L_j}{S,{\{L_{k\neq j}\}}} .\labeq{Picomp} \ee}

 Eq.\ \eqn{Picomp} shows explicitly that for asymmetric systems, the pressure may be anisotropic.
 The above manipulations also allow us to make the temperature and pressure functions of the entropy, $S$, and the system side lengths, $L_i$: $T=T(S,\,\left\{L_i\right\})$ and $P_i=P_i(S,\,\left\{L_i\right\})$.
-Note that in the limit in which all lengths $L_i$ become asymptotically large, the second term of eq.~\eqn{NewFirstLaw} reduces to the usual $-PdV$.
-Thus, in this limit, we recover that the pressure $P$ is thermodynamically complete, an obvious consequence of the relation $PV=-F$.
+Note that in the thermodynamic limit, in which all lengths $L_i$ become asymptotically large, the second term of eq.~\eqn{NewFirstLaw} reduces to the usual $-PdV$.
+Thus, in the thermodynamic limit, we recover that the pressure $P$ is thermodynamically complete, an obvious consequence of the relation $PV=-F$, which holds in the thermodynamic limit.